DenisBalan/denis.md/_posts/2020-03-23-azure-devops-docker-build-deploy.md

 1. Click `project settings`
 2. Under pipeline configuration click `service connections`
 3. Click `new service connection` on right side

     ![project settings service connections](/assets/images/azure-devops-docker-build-deploy/add-dockerhub-azure-devops.png "dockerhub connection")
 4. Specify parameters (your docker id and password)

     ![adding dockerhub to azure devops pipeline](/assets/images/azure-devops-docker-build-deploy/dockerhub-parameters.png "dockerhub parameters for azure devops")
 5. Click save and verify

 You are done.
 ## Create YAML (.yml) pipeline file

 > You could achieve same steps just creating same file with your editor and pushing to repo.

-Now let's go to Azure DevOps pipelines, click `New pipeline`, specify `Azure Repos Git` select your repository, and under configure step, select `Starter pipeline` like in image below, it should create a minimal `azure-pipelines.yml` file, but dont worry, we will replace it with our.
+Now let's go to Azure DevOps pipelines, click `New pipeline`, specify `Azure Repos Git` select your repository, and under configure step, select `Starter pipeline` like in image below, it should create a minimal `azure-pipelines.yml` file, but don't worry, we will replace it with ours.

 ![pipelines in azure devops pipeline](/assets/images/azure-devops-docker-build-deploy/starter-pipeline.png "configuration settings for azure pipeline")